Direct High-Resolution Imaging of Earth-Like Exoplanets: Indirect Reconstruction Techniques

 Substituting \(\theta_{\rm d}=4.12\times10^{-11}\,\mathrm{rad}\) and \(\lambda=5.50\times10^{-7}\,\mathrm{m}\) into \eqref{eq:visibility_uniform_disk} gives

 Evaluating \(J_{1}(23.5)\approx -0.11095\) yields

-Thus, even at a 100 km baseline in the visible, the squared visibility of an Earth‐radius disk is \(\mathcal{O}(10^{-4})\).
+Thus, even at a 100 km baseline in the visible, the squared visibility of an Earth-radius disk is \(\mathcal{O}(10^{-4})\).
 In practice, intensity interferometry would need to detect correlations at the \(10^{-4}\) level against Poisson noise.